CrypticT1tan/color-palette/README.md

-When you are done with it, you can deactivate the virtual environment with this command:
+When you are done with the program, you can deactivate the virtual environment with this command:
 ```bash
 deactivate
 ```